Nicholas Birrell

 from science and technology in the Asia Pacific Region.
 Following over a year of preparation, the

-feature of the program is a Commercialisation Project in which students work
+A special feature of the program is a Commercialisation Project in

-handed the Directorship of the Centre to my successor, I now play an occasional
+the Directorship of the Centre to my successor, I have played an occasional

 advisory and support role while aiming to continue to build links between the